About Post-incorporation Requirements

 - Resolutions and minutes of the meetings.

-The company secretary is responsible for the creation and maintenance of the company’s statutory books.
+The company secretary is responsible for creating and maintaining the company’s statutory books.

 Appoint an Auditor

-Dormant Singapore companies do not have to appoint an auditor or if they can satisfy at least 2 of these following conditions:
+Dormant Singapore companies do not have to appoint an auditor if they can satisfy at least 2 of the following conditions:

 - The total company revenue must not be more than S$10 million.

-- The company’s total assets for the financial year must not be more than S$10 million.
+- The company’s total assets for the financial year must not exceed S$10 million.

-- Their full-time employees must not be more than 50 when the financial year ends.
+- Their full-time employees must not exceed 50 when the financial year ends.

 Get a Business Insurance

 You must get general liability insurance, compensation insurance for your workers, and other business-specific insurance that applies to you.
-An insurance broker can help you in this process.
+An insurance broker can help you with this.
 The insurance must expand while the business grows.
 A corporate service provider can help you find a reliable insurance broker.

 Financial Year End (FYE)

-All companies should have an FYE as soon as they incorporate and it is in their discretion to choose when their FYE is.
+All companies should have an FYE as soon as they incorporate it, and it is at their discretion to choose when their FYE is.
 The company’s financial year duration cannot exceed 18 months during the year of incorporation.

-In case they change the FYE after incorporation, only the current FYE and previous financial year are allowed to have this change.
-This is possible as long as the statutory deadlines for the AGM, annual return filing, and sending of financial statements have not taken place yet.
+If they change the FYE after incorporation, only the current FYE and previous financial year can have this change.
+This is possible as long as the statutory deadlines for the AGM, annual return filing, and sending of financial statements have not occurred.
 Otherwise, the company should apply at ACRA to approve the change.

 An Accounting System Must Be Set Up

 Keeping track of your business’ income and expenses is important, and it should start from the day you start operating.
-It helps you monitor your business profitability and tax regulations in many countries require you to have an accurate record of your company’s transactions.
+It helps you monitor your business profitability and tax regulations in many countries, requiring an accurate record of your company’s transactions.
 Using an accounting system software can help you manage this function.
 Setting up an accounting system is something that you must not procrastinate on.
-You must consult an accounting executive when it comes to choosing an accounting software because most of them need training and prior knowledge.
+When choosing accounting software, you must consult an accounting executive because most need training and prior knowledge.
 This significantly reduces the learning time.

 Have a Registered Address

-A company should have a registered office in Singapore, and it must be accessible and operational on normal office hours.
-In case your registration is changing, you should notify ACRA within 14 days of the date change.
+A company should have a registered office in Singapore, which must be accessible and operational during normal office hours.
+If your registration changes, you should notify ACRA within 14 days of the date change.

-These are the post-incorporation requirements you must fulfil before your company can start operating.
-You can contact a Singapore incorporation service provider like 3E Accounting because they are experts and you will get the best assistance from them.
+You must fulfil These post-incorporation requirements before your company can start operating.
+You can contact a Singapore incorporation service provider like 3E Accounting because they are experts, and you will get their best assistance.